EloquentWorks/Masquerade/docs/configuration.md

 'duration' => [
     'enabled' => true,
     'minutes' => 60,
+    'allow_extension' => true,
+    'max_minutes' => 0,
 ],
 ```

 Use `masquerade.duration` middleware to enforce this limit during requests.
+Set `max_minutes` above zero to cap the total length of an extended session.

 ## 🧾 Logging